 For each system that is approved, a 15-year REC payment amount and obligation level will be calculated for that system, and that payment amount will be included in the contract.
 Approved Vendors will have the option of using a PVWatts calculated capacity factor (stated relative to a system's nameplate capacity in AC rating) automatically computed by the application platform, or proposing an alternative capacity factor based upon an analysis conducted using an equivalent tool.
 Alternative capacity factors may be proposed as part of each system's application and will be subject to review and approval by the Program Administrator.
-Systems using bifacial panels must submit an
+Systems using bifacial panels must submit an alternative capacity factor subject to review and approval by the Program Administrator.
+All capacity factors submitted must be for a system's first year; as stated in Section 6.16.1 below, annual REC delivery commitments will incorporate a 0.5% per year degradation factor.

-464 See Section 6.13 above for further discussion of consumer protections applicable to systems energized after June 1, 2017 but before consumer protection requirements are finalized.
+468 See Section 6.13 above for further discussion of consumer protections applicable to systems energized after June 1, 2017 but before consumer protection requirements are finalized.

-465 See Docket No. 17-0838, Final Order dated April 3, 2018 at 115-116.
+$^{^{\}rm 469}$ See Docket No. 17-0838, Final Order dated April 3, 2018 at 115-116.